Estimated reading time: 6 minutes

 Vicky tells a story!

-After Sydney departed, we both took naps.
-I did better than Mary as Mary had to wake my up at 5:30 pm.
-When my eyes opened I thought it was Friday morning; I was perplexed!
-I napped for three hours?
-It must have been the scale!
+I did better than Mary, as Mary had to wake me up at 5:30 pm.
+When my eyes opened, I thought it was Friday morning; I was perplexed!
+I napped for three hours.
+I must have been tired after all the festivities!